bigchaindb/bigchaindb/docs/server/source/production-deployment-template/node-on-kubernetes.rst

 ---------------------------------------------

   * NGINX is used as a proxy to OpenResty, BigchainDB and MongoDB instances in the node.
-It proxies HTTP/HTTPS requests on the ``clusted-frontend-port`` to the corresponding OpenResty or BigchainDB backend, and TCP connections on ``mongodb-frontend-port`` to the MongoDB backend.
+It proxies HTTP/HTTPS requests on the ``cluster-frontend-port`` to the corresponding OpenResty or BigchainDB backend, and TCP connections on ``mongodb-frontend-port`` to the MongoDB backend.